|

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

-The University only accepts online applications for the above posts.
-Applicants should apply online and upload an up-to-date CV, together with a cover letter and a list of relevant research publications.
-Review of applications will start on June 8, 2026 and continue until September 3, 2026, or until the posts are filled, whichever is earlier.
+(External) The University only accepts online application for the above posts.
+Applicants should apply online at the University’s career site (http://jobs.hku.hk) and upload an up-to-date CV.
+Review of applications will start as soon as possible and continue until July 3, 2026, or until the posts are filled, whichever is earlier.

 |